Code-Fellows-Projects/reading-notes/TechnicalReview/ti.md

    - It doesn't store any data on hard disk of personal computer
    - Access data from remote server

+9. What are the advantages of using cloud computing?

+   - Data backup and storage of data
+   - Powerful server capabilities
+   - SaaS
+   - Increase in productivity
+   - Cost effective and time saving

-9. SaaS (Software as a Service)
+10. SaaS (Software as a Service)

     - Provides users access directly to the cloud application without installing anything on the system.

-10. What is a programming language (definition)
+11. What is a programming language (definition)

     - Collection of grammar rules to instruct computers of computing devices to preform tasks

-11. SDLC (Software development life cycle)
+12. SDLC (Software development life cycle)

     - Produces quality software products in less time

-12. 7 phases of SDLC
+13. 7 phases of SDLC

     1. Planning
     2. Analysis